NickProdromou/JS1_Slackbot/README.md

 hotkeybot
 ========

-***hotkeybot*** is a Slackbot that allows users to request keyboard shortcuts to programs, on different operating systems.
+***hotkeybot*** is a Slackbot that allows users to request keyboard shortcuts to programs on different operating systems.
 At this stage, hotkeybot has one program built in; photoshop for mac and windows.
 It's more of a proof of concept at the moment.

 The idea is that, once I have the basic functionality down, hotkeybot can be extended by adding more programs, and eventually could be come a  useful library and tool for creative teams using slack.
 I plan to move beyond just design programs too.